-Public libraries perform unique and critical roles in their communities.
-These roles evolve and change with the needs of the people they serve, and they often include economic development, adult and early childhood literacy, support for government programs and more.
-In response to local funding pressures and the changing needs of their users, public libraries work with OCLC to automate back-office activities, improve services for users and increase the impact of public libraries as a whole.
+Public libraries perform unique and critical roles in their communities, including economic development, adult and early childhood literacy, support for government programs, and much more.
+In response to local funding pressures and changing community needs, they work with us to automate back-office activities, improve services and user experiences, engage more effectively with local communities, and increase the impact of public libraries as a whole.

 OCLC has a new hub for community engagement ideas, lessons, and tips.
 Stop by today to get inspired and learn how to share your community success stories using #EngagedLibraries and connect with your peers.

 The site includes community engagement solutions from library leaders, links to training and educational content, upcoming webinar opportunities, related research materials, and quick-hit ideas that you can take action on right now.

 Build the knowledge, skills, and confidence of your library's staff